This is the letter to write when you don’t get the job.

 Gracious letters as networking opportunities

 Myles Falvella is taking a similar approach, hoping it will pay off in consulting gigs.
-The marketing executive is looking for a full-time job, but has been consulting in the meantime.
+The marketing director is looking for a full-time job, but has been consulting in the meantime.
 When he doesn’t get a position after interviewing, he sends a note with the standard “thank you/keep me in mind,” but he also tacks on a potential consulting service he can provide.

 “If I don’t get the job,” he said, “I do hope to get some business from the effort.”